Dionysius of Halicarnassus: Roman Antiquities

 Because his prime objective was to reconcile the Greeks to Roman rule, Dionysius focused on the good qualities of their conquerors, and also argued that – based on sources ancient in his own time – the Romans were genuine descendants of the older Greeks.
 According to him, history is philosophy teaching by examples, and this idea he has carried out from the point of view of a Greek rhetorician.
 But he carefully consulted the best authorities, and his work and that of Livy are the only connected and detailed extant accounts of early Roman history.

+Other works

 Dionysius was also the author of several rhetorical treatises, in which he shows that he had thoroughly studied the best Attic models: